 The Whip contacted The Mayor of London, Sadiq Khan, who gave the following statement:

-‘I would just like to take this opportunity to reassure people living in the affected areas that the sudden influx of flares and red puffer jackets usually subsides after about 24 hours, and is nothing to worry about.
+“I would just like to take this opportunity to reassure people living in the affected areas that the sudden influx of Fila Disruptors and/or long, black coats usually subsides after about 24 hours, and is nothing to worry about.

 “Please just be careful on the roads, and be patient and courteous on the busier tube lines.”

 After the initial shock, it is understood that the second element of this phenomenal migration will conversely see the population shrink again by up to 80%.
 On Sunday 7th April, the entire cohort is predicted to fly out to various ski resorts across the Swiss Alps, with parents and siblings in tow.
 Heavy delays are expected at Heathrow and Gatwick.